 3. Curly Bob

 A chin grazing bob is this ultimate 1930s throwback hairstyle that looks sultry on curls.
 For even more vintage flair, add in some short layers that’ll both define your curls and highlight your features.

-Long layers cut more of your hair than short layers.
+Long layered curly hair does more for your hair than short layers.
 It’s a great way to really shape curly hair cuts.
 If you have curly hair that never poofs out (a.k.a curly unicorn hair) adding layers may take out a little bit too much hair.

 5. Layered Bob and Side Bangs

 We love the look of stylish curly bangs!
 They can add a totally gorgeous new element to curly hair cuts.
 If your hair is in between curly and wavy, why not try out this layered bob look with bangs.
-It’ll gives your curly waves an extra romantic look that you can enhance by using some of the Bed Head by TIGI On The Rebound Curl Recall Cream.
+It’ll give your curly waves an extra romantic look that you can enhance by using some of the Suave Luscious Curls Curl Defining Cream.